Spring Orecchiette Pasta with asparagus, mushrooms, peas and fresh herbs in a light carbonara sauce with dollops of creamy Burrata cheese.

-Celebrate the coming of Spring with this simple vegetarian pasta –Spring Orecchiette Pasta with mushrooms, fresh peas, sugar peas, wilted greens and dollops of creamy Burrata cheese.
-Mint ribbons and lemon zest give it brightness while the “sauce”, similar to carbonara, gives it richness without the addition of cream, butter or oil.
+This simple vegetarian Spring Orecchiette Pasta with mushrooms, asparagus, peas and dollops of creamy Burrata cheese is surprisingly light.
+Fresh herbs and lemon zest give it brightness while the “sauce”, similar to carbonara, gives it richness without the addition of cream, butter or oil.
 It’s perfect for weeknight meals, coming together in an easy 30 minutes.

 The secret to making flavorful pasta is very simple, but nearly always forgotten.
 You must generously salt the water.
 These days, I always measure the salt- to- water ratio.
 It ensures the dish will be flavorful.

-In this recipe, once the pasta is just about done, I quickly throw in the peas and sugar peas along with the pasta, to blanch for about 1 minute.
+In this recipe, once the pasta is just about done, I quickly throw in the peas and sugar peas into the pasta water, to blanch for about 1 minute.
 Drain.

 Another tip to making flavorful pasta dishes, is investing in a good quality Parmesan or pecorino cheese.
 Pre-grated Parmesan that are in the packages are usually lacking in flavor.